-I. Biblical and Patristic Foundation: The Prophetic Root of the Gifts
+I. Biblical and Patristic Foundation: The Prophetic Root of the Gifts understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the Lord."

 The biblical source of the seven gifts is found in the prophet Isaiah: